Azure/PSRule.Rules.Azure/docs/rules/en/module.md

 [Azure.AKS.MinNodeCount](Azure.AKS.MinNodeCount.md) | AKS clusters should have minimum number of nodes for failover and updates. | Important
 [Azure.AppGw.MinInstance](Azure.AppGw.MinInstance.md) | Application Gateways should use a minimum of two instances. | Important
 [Azure.AppService.PlanInstanceCount](Azure.AppService.PlanInstanceCount.md) | Use an App Service Plan with at least two (2) instances. | Single point of failure
+[Azure.Monitor.ServiceHealth](Azure.Monitor.ServiceHealth.md) | Configure Service Health alerts to notify administrators. | Important
 [Azure.NSG.DenyAllInbound](Azure.NSG.DenyAllInbound.md) | Avoid denying all inbound traffic. | Important
-[Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage accounts not using GRS may be at risk. | Single point of failure
+[Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage accounts not using geo-replicated storage (GRS) may be at risk. | Single point of failure
 [Azure.TrafficManager.Endpoints](Azure.TrafficManager.Endpoints.md) | Traffic Manager should use at lest two enabled endpoints. | Single point of failure
 [Azure.VM.ASAlignment](Azure.VM.ASAlignment.md) | Availability sets should be aligned. | Single point of failure [Azure.VM.ASMinMembers](Azure.VM.ASMinMembers.md) | Availability sets should be deployed with at least two members. | Single point of failure